Catallactic/catallactic-site/docs/whitepaper.md

 An IDO is another evolution of the fundraising model, where a project launches its tokens on a decentralized exchange (DEX) instead of a centralized exchange like in an IEO.
 IDOs offer several advantages, such as faster fundraising, lower fees, and a more decentralized process.
 Investors participate in IDOs by providing liquidity to the token's trading pool on the DEX, typically in the form of a token pair (e.g., the project's token and a stablecoin).
 The tokens can then be traded on the DEX, allowing for immediate liquidity and price discovery.

-Alternative generalistic models have been proposed as DAICO, ILO, SHO, ISPO, FTO, LBP and specific as ETO, IGO, STO, INO.
+Alternative generalistic models have been proposed as DAICO, ILO, SHO, IFO, ISPO, FTO, LBP and specific as ETO, IGO, STO, INO.

 Existing IDO portals are generalistic and do not play well with real worl projects.
 CryptoCommodity Framework provides a foundation to build ICO tools which match launching of real world projects.
 A bespoken launchpad specialized in CryptoCommodity projects is build-in in dAppmin.